 Are you protecting the water sources at Lightwood?

-As a natural resources company, Nestlé Waters has a long history of environmental stewardship.
-The company works hard to protect the spring water sources and surrounding land that supplies our UK spring water.
+Nestlé Waters has a long history of environmental stewardship.
+We work hard to protect the spring water sources and surrounding land that supplies our UK spring water.

-Nestlé Waters has in-house water expertise such as Natural Resource Managers and hydrogeologists who closely monitor the amount of water being extracted and its quality.
-We also work with a number of external experts to safeguard these shared resources.
+Our in-house water expertise includes Natural Resource Managers and Hydrogeologists who closely monitor the amount of water being extracted and its quality.
+We also collaborate with a number of external experts to safeguard these shared resources.

-As part of our our longstanding commitment to sustainable water management and creating shared value in communities, we recently announced we are working towards the Alliance for Water Stewardship (AWS) accrediatation.
+As part of our our longstanding commitment to sustainable water management and creating shared value in our communities, we are working towards the Alliance for Water Stewardship (AWS) accrediatation.
 This accreditiation asks for the best practices in sustainable water balance, good water quality, and good water governance to ensure the long term sustainability of water resources.
-We will be working towards this accreditation for our Buxton factory in 2019.
+We will be working towards this accreditation for our Buxton factory by 2020.

 Why does Nestlé® Pure Life® have such a high level of sodium?

 The level of sodium is defined by the rocks the water has passed through underground.
 It is naturally occurring in the water.
 The UK/EU set a maximum limit for water which 200mg/l.
 Nestlé Pure life’s sodium levels are well below this limit.
 The limit is set for taste reasons and not for health concerns.

 WHO Guidelines for Drinking Water, fourth edition, 2011

 Is Nestlé® Pure Life® filtered?
 Why and how?

 Nestlé® Pure Life® has been passed through a sand bed filter.
 We do this to remove any particles from the water before it is bottled.
 No chemicals are used in the filtering of our water.